Swire

 Swire Group (太古集團) is a highly diversified global conglomerate with its parent company being John Swire & Sons Limited that holds controlling stakes in a range of businesses trading in the UK, USA, Australia, Papua New Guinea, East and West Africa, and across Southeast Asia.
 The Group's businesses are arranged into groups: property, aviation, beverages and food chain, marine services, and trading and industrial.

 Its core businesses are mainly focused on Asia, with its key operations in Hong Kong and the Chinese Mainland.
 Within Asia, Swire's activities come under the group's publicly quoted arm, Swire Pacific Limited, which is the largest shareholder in two Hong Kong listed companies: Swire Properties and Cathay Pacific.
+Swire Pacific is part of Forbes Global 2000.
 Taikoo (太古) is the Chinese name of Swire.
 It serves as the brand name for businesses such as Taikoo Sugar, Taikoo Li, Taikoo Hui and Taikoo Shing.

 History

 The Swire Group's privately owned parent company is London-based John Swire & Sons Limited.
 The Swire Group, started by John Swire (1787–1847) in 1816, had its beginnings as a modest Liverpool import-export company based mainly on the textile trade.

 Swire Pacific Offshore Holdings Limited (SPO), was a wholly owned subsidiary of Swire Pacific, supplying chartered vessels that supported the offshore oil and gas industry worldwide.
 It owned a fleet of 69 offshore vessels.
 Tidewater entered into a definitive agreement to acquire all of the outstanding shares of Swire Pacific Offshore (SPO), a subsidiary of Swire Pacific Limited, for approximately $190 million in early March 2022.
 Tidewater announced the completion of its acquisition of Swire Pacific Offshore on Friday 22 April 2022.